Bidding war for Spirit Airlines heats up ahead of vote

 JetBlue’s announcement comes less than a week after Frontier Airlines added a $250 million termination fee to its proposal.
 Denver-based Frontier’s cash-and-stock offer — which is unanimously supported by Spirit’s board — had been valued at $2.9 billion when it was announced, but it has lost some of its value since then.

-Shares of JetBlue and Frontier Group Holdings Inc. rose slightly before the market open, while Spirit’s stock jumped 5.5%.
+Shares of JetBlue rose more than 2% in morning trading, while shares of Frontier Group Holdings Inc. climbed 3.3%.
+Spirit’s stock jumped 5.4%.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.